Norwayne Special Services

 My name is Vince Sette and I would like to welcome you to Norwayne Local Schools Special Services Website.
 I have had the honor and privilege of working in the Norwayne district for the past 8 years.
-This will be my fourth year as the Special Service Coordinator/assistant elementary principal/title 1 coordinator.
-My hope is that you find this website filled with resources that help answer any questions you may have about special education.
+This will be my fifth year as the Special Service Coordinator/assistant elementary principal/title 1 coordinator.
+My hope is that you find this website filled with resources that help answer any questions you may have about special education and Norwayne Local Schools.
 It is my passion to serve all students and ensure that they are provided with the very best education possible.
 I firmly believe that all students can learn.
 The Department of Special Services is here to serve the students and staff of Norwayne through Collaboration, Communication, and Customer service.
 I believe in an open door policy and always encourage parents to contact myself with any questions you may have.
 I want to thank the school board for allowing me to work in this position, and with the amazing Norwayne students.
 I do my best every day for the students to ensure they are prepared to strive for greatness during their time at Norwayne, as well as once their time at Norwayne has come to an end.
 Thank you all for your continued support.

 Special Service Coordinator / Assistant Elementary Principal / Title 1 Coordinator

 School Day Office Hours:

 Monday - Friday

 The Special Services Department is responsible for coordinating programs and services for student's 3 years to 22 years of age that have been identified as having a disability under the individuals with Disabilities Education Improvement Act (IDEA).
 Norwayne Local Schools Special Services Department provides support and services to students with disabilities, so that students can gain educational benefit from the curriculum and make continuous progress toward meeting State Standards and curricular goals.
 The District's vision, mission, and students themselves drive all programs and services.